barbagroup/cuIBM/README.md

 initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe550`: initial flow over an impulsively started cylinder at Reynolds number 550.
+* `cylinderRe550`: initial flow over an impulsively started cylinder at Reynolds number 550. (~4 minutes on a K40 GPU.)
-* `cylinderRe3000`: initial flow over an impulsively started cylinder at Reynolds number 3000.
+* `cylinderRe3000`: initial flow over an impulsively started cylinder at Reynolds number 3000. (~25 minutes on a K40 GPU.)
-* `flappingRe75`: flow around a flapping foil at Reynolds number 75.
+* `flappingRe75`: flow around a flapping foil at Reynolds number 75. (~10 hours on a K20 GPU.)
 * `heavingRe500`: flow around heaving foil at Reynolds number 500.
-* `oscillatingCylindersRe100`: flow across two oscillating cylinders at Reynolds number 100.
+* `oscillatingCylindersRe100`: flow across two oscillating cylinders at Reynolds number 100. (~25 minutes on a K20 GPU.)
-* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 1000.
+* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 1000. (~65 hours on a K20 GPU.)
-* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 1000.
+* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 1000. (~65 hours on a K20 GPU.)
-* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 2000.
+* `snakeRe1000AoA30`: flow around the cross-section of a gliding snake forming a 30-degree angle of attack with the freestream at Reynolds number 2000. (~65 hours on a K20 GPU.)
-* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 2000.
+* `snakeRe1000AoA35`: flow around the cross-section of a gliding snake forming a 35-degree angle of attack with the freestream at Reynolds number 2000. (~65 hours on a K20 GPU.)

 To run any of the examples listed above: